cs123tas/projects/scenegraph/ray.md

----
-author:
+# Project 6: Ray
-- Introduction to Computer Graphics, Fall 2020
+### Introduction to Computer Graphics, Fall 2021

-title: "Project 6: Ray"
----
+*Due Date: 10:00 PM EST on November 1st, 2021*

 # Instructions

-*Due Date*: 10:00 PM EST on .

 Complete this assignment by yourself with no help from anyone or anything except a current CS123 TA, the lecture notes, official textbook, and the professor.
-Hand in the assignment using Gradescope (which you'll learn about through other handins) no later than 10:00 PM on .
-You are allowed to use up to 3 late days on this assignment.
+Hand in the assignment using Gradescope (which you'll learn about through other handins) no later than 10:00 PM on November 1st You are allowed to use up to 3 late days on this assignment.

 # Introduction